 Determination of whether a student is eligible to re-enroll is based on the criteria below.
-A student will be allowed to start the enrollment Process and re-enter if the student meets the following criteria: all other enrollment qualifications are met at the time of reentry: the student is in good academic standing as defined in the Standards of Satisfactory Academic Progress guidelines in this catalog at the time of the most recent withdrawal; the student has no outstanding balance owed to the College; and the student has successfully completed any required Foundations Writing courses or placed into Reading and Writing Strategies previously or through re-test, and has a previous clear background check.
+A student will be allowed to start the enrollment process and re-enter if the student meets the following criteria: all other enrollment qualifications are met at the time of reentry: the student is in good academic standing as defined in the Standards of Satisfactory Academic Progress guidelines in this catalog at the time of the most recent withdrawal; the student has no outstanding balance owed to the College; and the student has successfully completed any required Foundations Writing courses or placed into Reading and Writing Strategies previously or through re-test, and has a previous clear background check.

-A re-entry process will be initiated for a student who is not meeting Satisfactory Academic Progress as defined in the Standards of Satisfactory Academic Progress guidelines in this catalog at the time of the re-entry request and/ or has an outstanding balance with the College or has not met the foundations course requirements at the time of the request.
-As part of the reentry process the student will be required to submit a re-entry letter following the Re-entry Process Guidelines.
-The re-entry request will either be approved or denied based on a review of the student's current academic standing at the time of withdrawal, financial status and progress to date with Rasmussen College and the information provided in the re-entry letter.
+A re-entry process will be initiated for a student who is not meeting Satisfactory Academic Progress as defined in the Standards of Satisfactory Academic Progress guidelines in this catalog at the time of previous withdrawal from the College or re-entry request and/or re-entry request and/ or has an outstanding balance with the College or has not met the foundations course requirements at the time of the request.
+As part of the re-entry process the student will be required to participate in Project Rally following the Re-entry Process Guidelines.
+The re-entry request will either be approved or denied based on a review of the student's current academic standing at the time of withdrawal, financial status and completion of online learning tools within Project Rally.

-A complete description and the requirements of the re-entry application process is available through the Campus Registrar.
+A complete description and the requirements of the re-entry application process are available through the Campus Registrar.

-Students in Health Sciences programs and Nursing programs who wish to re-enter into the School of Health Sciences and Nursing programs must complete a programmatic assessment in order to determine an appropriate level of re-entry.
-These students will be allowed to re-enter at the appropriate level if a space in the program is available.
+Students in Health Sciences programs who wish to re-enter into the School of Health Sciences programs must complete a programmatic assessment in order to determine an appropriate level of re-entry.
+These students will be allowed to re-enter at the appropriate level in a current program if a space in the program is available.